skip navigation

 We are pleased to offer this program with an Indigenous Perspectives Designation.
 See below for more information on this unique credential.

-In addition to extensive hands-on learning and in-school apprenticeship training, students will participate in a co-op in semester 3, which provides valuable employment experience.
+In addition to extensive hands-on learning, students will participate in a co-op in semester 3, which provides valuable employment experience.

 Due to the foundational training across various transportation sectors, graduates have a range of career options, including: